survivejs/webpack-book/manuscript/appendices/01_comparison.md

 });
 ```

 This latter approach eliminates a part of the clutter.
-You will still end up with code that might feel redundant.
+You will still end up with code that may feel redundant.
 Given there’s ES6 now, it doesn’t make sense to use AMD unless you forced due to legacy reasons.

 T> Jamund Ferguson has written an excellent blog series on how to port from [RequireJS to webpack](https://gist.github.com/xjamundx/b1c800e9282e16a6a18e).